Boosting grassroots rugby

 Transforming young lives and grassroots rugby clubs.

-A big portion of our work involves enabling active communities, with match-funding for all active projects from our National Partner Sport England, along with support from regional active partners like Sport Birmingham, Think Active and Lancashire Cricket Foundation and other national programmes like the Barclays Community Football Fund.
+We’ve been playing our part in #UnitingTheMovement with our National Partner Sport England since 2020, transforming lives and communities through sport and physical activity, along with support from regional active partners like Sport Birmingham, Think Active and Lancashire Cricket Foundation, and national VIY programmes like the Barclays Community Football Fund.

-Here’s the headlines of our latest RFU programme across 2022-23 and the positive impact we’ve had on 10 grassroots rugby clubs across the country, including data from our 3 month post-project follow-up with the clubs.
+Here’s the headlines of our latest RFU programme across 2022-23 and the positive impact we’ve had on 10 grassroots rugby clubs across the country.

 Removing barriers to play